Skip to main content

 *2: The interpreter is a navigator-side compensation.
 The professor's inaccessible lecture is the builder-side failure.

-*3: Less than 6% of deaf children receive early access to signed language.
-The content doesn't exist unless builders create it.
+*3: Fewer than 6% of deaf children receive early access to signed language.
+The content does not exist unless builders create it.

 *4: By then, the critical language acquisition window has closed.